 The inefficiencies of traditional storage provisioning can negatively impact capital costs and storage administration resources.
 The most obvious issue is the amount of storage that becomes unused and therefore increases the total cost of ownership.
 Additionally, since this allocated but unused storage capacity cannot be reclaimed for other applications, customers have to buy more storage capacity as their environments grow, increasing cost even further.
 At some point, customers may actually be required to buy a completely new storage system in addition to the one they have in place.
 ESG did a rapid survey in June 2005 of 20 customers that focused on the limitations of traditional storage provisioning methods.
 The highlights of that survey included:

-- customers were aware that they had stranded and unused storage capacity due to inefficient provisioning methods.
+- 54% of the customers were aware that they had stranded and unused storage capacity due to inefficient provisioning methods.